ivelin-dev/invoice-management/README.md

 These settings can be configured in `config/database.php`.
 Please remember to alter the SQL dump file if you do decide to change the database name.

+# NOTE

+Please note this project doesn't have any user input validation.
+This is something that can be improved.

 # INSTRUCTIONS